lorpac/building-network/README.md

 ### Note for Windows users
-Jupyter notebooks seems to raise problems when using Python 3.8 on Windows, due to the `tornado` server that it uses (see for example [here](https://stackoverflow.com/questions/58422817/jupyter-notebook-with-python-3-8-notimplementederror)).
+Jupyter seems to raise problems when using Python 3.8 on Windows, due to the `tornado` server that it uses (see for example [here](https://stackoverflow.com/questions/58422817/jupyter-notebook-with-python-3-8-notimplementederror)).
 It is recommended to downgrade your Python and tornado versions:
 ```
 conda install python=3.6.7
 conda install tornado=4.5.3